 Video files can be quite large.
-Cord cutters that rely on streaming can be hindered with unreasonable monthly data-caps.
-While I’ve covered ISPs that offer affordable home internet, I wanted to provide a list of ISPs that don’t force monthly data caps on their customers.
+Cord-cutters rely on streaming, and unreasonable monthly data-caps can be a hinderance.
+We’ve covered ISPs offering affordable home internet in the past.
+Today, I wanted to provide a list of ISPs that don’t force monthly data caps on their customers.

 ISPs with No Monthly Data Limit

-Verizon FiOS – Not only do I have a Verizon Internet plan, but they now offer up to a gigabit for under $70 with no monthly data limit.
+Verizon Fios – Not only did I cut the cord with Verizon Fios Internet service, but they now offer up to a gigabit with no monthly data limit.
 Check out this special offer page for details.
-They offer service in areas of New York, New Jersey, Maryland, Virginia, Pennsylvania, Rhode Island, Massachusetts, and Washington D.C.
+They offer assistance in areas of New York, New Jersey, Maryland, Virginia, Pennsylvania, Rhode Island, Massachusetts, Connecticut, Delaware, and Washington, D.C.

-Optimum – Offers no data caps to residents of New York, New Jersey, Connecticut and a few in Pennsylvania. can subscribe to Cablevision’s Optimum Online Internet service, or call them at 1-877-638-4504.
-Not only can you get Speeds up to 100 Mbps for less than $40, but also the service is solid.
+Optimum – Offers no data caps to residents of New York, New Jersey, Connecticut, and a few in Pennsylvania can subscribe to Cablevision’s Optimum Online Internet service, or call them at (844) 687-4513.
+Not only can you get Speeds up to 100 Mbps for less than $40, but the service is solid.

-Google Fiber – Offers gigabit service in a number of areas in the country.
+Google Fiber – Google offers gigabit service in several areas in the country.
 You can check out their service offerings here.